-Update -- The software embedded in your router is called firmware.
-Most
+The software embedded in your router is called firmware

-routers allow you to automatically perform a firmware update across
+you to automatically perform a firmware update across the web.
+This

-the web.
-This increases security if vendors fix firmware bugs or add
+increases security if vendors fix firmware bugs or add security

-security features since the router shipped.
-But be certain the
+features since the router shipped.
+So be sure to update your router.

-the router or computer during the update or otherwise interrupt the
+computer during the update or otherwise interrupt the update.
+This

-update.
-This could mess up your router's firmware or even make it
+could mess up your router's firmware or even make it unusable.

-through 11, with 6 as the usual default.
-Other routers default to auto channel scan or
+the usual default.
+Other routers default to auto channel scan

 The purpose of having multiple channels is to find a frequency that